WaterFutures/WaterBenchmarkHub/docs/_benchmarks/NetworkDesign.md

 <details id="TLN">
   <summary><h4 style="display:inline-block">Two-Loop Network (TLN)</h4></summary>
-  The <a href="network-TLN.html">TLN</a> consists of one reservoir, six demand nodes and eight pipes organised in two loops.
+  The <a href="network-TLN.html">Two-Loop Network (TLN)</a> consists of one reservoir, six demand nodes and eight pipes organised in two loops.
 The reservoir has a constant head fixed at 210 m.
 As a hypothetical network, all pipes have the same length (1000 m) and the Hazen-Williams coefficient of 130.
 The pressure is set to be at least 30.0 m at all demand nodes.
 Table TLN.1 shows commercially available diameters and the corresponding unit costs (1 in.=0.0254 m).
 Figure TLN.1 depicts the layout of TLN.

   <div id="tln-tab-diameter-costs"></div>
   <script type="text/javascript">insertTable("tln-tab-diameter-costs", "../static/benchmarks/network-tln/tln-design_problem.csv", "Table TLN.1: Diameter options and associated unit costs.");</script>